 Wondering if you’ll be able to catch a Boxing Day train, or whether your usual rail services will be running?
 Then you’re in the right place!
 Read on to find out about which routes will have reduced services over the holiday period and see how you can bag yourself a merry Christmas bargain with our cheap train tickets.

 All the information you'll need over the holidays will be here, but please continually check your rail journeys in our booking tool in case of late changes to timetables over the holidays.
+Don't forget, some TOCs release their tickets up to 12 weeks before the departure date, so now is a good time to book your Advance tickets for Christmas!

 This year, Christmas Eve trains will be running on most lines but the last trains of the day will likely be earlier than usual.
 Please also bear in mind that Network Rail will be carrying out some major upgrades in certain areas.